SammyEl-Sherif/SammyEl-Sherif/README.md

 # Sammy El-Sherif
 #### ```Incoming SWE at Grainger```

-I am currently finishing my final semester of my CS degree at the University of Colorado - Denver.
-Next, I will be heading to Grainger's technology group for a software engineering position where I will take on their 2 year rotational program.
-Last summer I interned at Grainger on their Cloud Foundations team, which sparked a large interest in cloud infrastructure for me.
-But, I am still very excited to go through their rotational program and grow my breadth of software engineering knowledge.
+I'm currently in the final semester of my Computer Science degree at the University of Colorado - Denver.
+After graduation, I plan to join Grainger's technology group as a software engineer in their 2-year rotational program.
+My previous internship with Grainger's Cloud Foundations team sparked a strong interest in cloud infrastructure, and I'm excited to build upon that experience and grow my software engineering knowledge through this opportunity.

 ---